As you recycle your wrapping paper, don’t forget to treecycle your Christmas tree.

 Pierce County residents who subscribe to yard waste collection service can place their unflocked tree in their container.
 Flocked trees cannot be recycled and must be disposed of as garbage.

-Residents may also recycle their tree free of charge at Pierce County’s transfer stations.
+Residents may also recycle their tree free of charge at Pierce County’s transfer stations and landfills.
 For locations, visit www.piercecountywa.org/treecycle.

 How to treecycle

 To treecycle, remove the tree stand, tinsel, decorations and any nails or staples.
 Place the tree in your yard waste container for pick up on your regularly scheduled collection day.
 The tree must fit into the closed container, so cut the tree into pieces if necessary.
 If your tree isn’t in the cart, you may be charged for the additional pick up.

 “All trees collected are composted into PREP Compost (Pierce County Recycled Earth Products), a beneficial soil amendment that is popular with home and commercial gardeners,” said Sheryl Rhinehart, outreach coordinator.
 “The compost created enhances soil quality, saves water, and reduces reliance on chemical fertilizers.
 Treecycling also helps save valuable landfill space.”

 The cities of Milton, Tacoma, Puyallup, and Ruston have special collection programs for households within their city limits.
 Contact your city hall or local garbage hauler for more details.

 MEDIA CONTACT:Sheryl Rhinehart, Public Works and Utilities outreach coordinator